 Mr Daniel Joe Griffin

-After obtaining my MMath degree from the University of Exeter, I joined as a postgraduate researcher in September 2014, and am working with Professor John Thuburn on the extension of the Met Office's ENDGame (Even Newer Dynamics for General Atmospheric Modelling of the Environment) dynamical core into the thermosphere.
+After obtaining my MMath degree from the University of Exeter, I joined as a postgraduate researcher in September 2014.
+I am working in the Centre for Geophysical and Astrophysical Fluid Dynamics with Professor John Thuburn.
+My postgraduate research is on the extension of the Met Office's Unified Model for weather and climate dynamical core ENDGame (Even Newer Dynamics for General Atmospheric Modelling of the Environment) into the thermosphere.

 Currently, ENDGame is able to simulate the atmosphere and remain stable with a top boundary of ~100km.
 However, the simulation does not currently remain stable if the top boundary is lifted higher than this.
-This seems to be because of the simulation of fast vertically propagating acoustic waves behaving unphysically in the thermosphere.
-The cause of this may be the numerics not handling fast processes very well, the model missing physics that becomes more important in the thermosphere, or some combination of the two.
-Throughout my PhD, I will be learning about and implementing new physical processes and numerical methods into ENDGame in order to improve its representation of acoustic waves and to improve its stability with higher top boundaries.
-The ultimate aim is to develop ENDGame into a whole atmosphere model that can simulate the Earth's atmosphere from the surface to the exobase at ~600km.
-A whole atmosphere version of ENDGame will eventually be useful for the Met Office to use in space weather forecasting.
+This is due to numerical methods generating an excessive imbalance in the troposphere and distorting the vertical propagation of waves into the thermosphere [Griffin and Thuburn, 2017].
+However, it is also found that including the physical process of molecular viscosity and diffusion may prevent the excessive growth of waves into the thermosphere, which could improve ENDGame's stability as it is extended into a whole-atmosphere model.
+The ultimate aim is to develop ENDGame into a whole-atmosphere model that can simulate the Earth's atmosphere from the surface to the exobase at ~600km.
+A whole-atmosphere version of ENDGame will eventually have useful applications for the Met Office in space weather forecasting.